6.5 miles – 0 miles

 The three of us checked into a hotel several miles out of town and made our way into town.
 We expected thousands of people but there weren’t too many, it was almost quiet.
 I caught up with some of my old hiking buddies.
 I’ve had the pleasure to hike with and befriend some amazing people hear in USA.
 I hiked with a guy by the name of Stone on the PCT and last year on the CDT, he was there.
 I also caught up with Allgood who started hiking the CDT on the same day as me last year.
 As the sun went down we ate and had a beer at the local brewery.

 Saturday was the main day at Trail Day Damascus VA.
 We all arrived early to wander among all the vendors.
 I checked out all the latest and greatest in hiking gear.
 I also left my backpack with Osprey to do some repairs.
-A lot of the vendors had raffles to give away gear, they proved popular among the poor hikers like myself.
-I won a pack cover at the Osprey raffle.

 At 2pm all the hikers massed to parade through the streets of Damascus.
 We lined up to march down the main street.
 All the hikers were marching in their respective class groups, I was with the class of 2017 at the rear.
 Crowds lined the footpaths with water pistols to soak the hikers.